New Grading Model Overview- Updated

 The new way honors the whole student

-Your faith in action, your daily engagement, your meeting preparation, and your demonstrated learning all carry real weight in your grade now — because CPA has always believed that is what education is really about.
+Your faith in action, your daily engagement, your meeting preparation, and your demonstrated learning all carry real weight in your grade now.

 2. What this means for you